funikk/psfreader/README.md

 A sample program can be found in sample directory.

 ## License
-This library under is licensed under LGPL version 3 or later.
+This library is licensed under LGPL version 3 or later.

 ## Resources